flathub/org.freedesktop.Sdk.Extension.php73/README.md

 * [composer](https://github.com/composer/composer) (1.8.6)
 * [xdebug](https://xdebug.org/) (2.7.2)

-You can place your own ini files in `~/.config/php/7.3/ini/`
+You can use your own ini files in the config folder for each Flatpak. e.g. for Visual Studio Code `~/.var/app/com.visualstudio.code/config/php/7.3/ini` or `/var/config/php/7.3/ini` from a sandboxed shell.

 #### Troubleshooting
 `/usr/bin/env: ‘php’: No such file or directory`